derektypist/working-tribute-page/README.md

 ### Acknowledgements

 Went to Blackheath & Bromley Harriers AC Web Page (https://www.bandbhac.org.uk) for further information about myself.
 Went to Gazetts and selected Sept 1993, which is at http://www.bandbhac.org.uk/cr131-091993.html

+Institute of Qualified Private Secretaries (IQPS) for Details of Spring Conference in 2002.

 The quote at the bottom of this page is taken from the Simen Daehlin - Mentor - Senior JavaScript Developer (August 2019).